Evangelical Mission Hospital-Khariar and Children’s Home

-Currently, the number of cases of COVID-19 continue to increase in India with over 1.85 million cases confirmed of the virus across the country.
+Currently, the number of cases of COVID-19 continues to increase in India with over 1.85 million cases confirmed of the virus across the country.
 There are no official testing facilities within 200 miles of the Evangelical Hospital – Khariar campus; the closest testing facility is in Bhubaneswar, a coastal city approximately 300 miles away.
-To improve access to testing, the Evangelical Hospital – Khariar applied to the Health and Family Welfare department of Odisha to become registered as a testing center.
+To improve access to testing, the Evangelical Hospital – Khariar applied to the Health and Family Welfare Department of Odisha to become registered as a testing center.
 With this approval, the hospital will have permission to perform testing for COVID-19 and antigen testing.
-The hospital would use the antigen testing as a screening test.
+The hospital would use antigen testing as a screening test.

-While Evangelical Hospital – Khariar is in process of becoming a registered COVID-19 testing facility, the hospital is constructing a new lab for COVID-19 testing, purchasing Antigen testing equipment and Trunet COVID-19 testing equipment, new oxygen supply systems for patients with respiratory problems, and air filtering equipment.
+While Evangelical Hospital – Khariar is in process of becoming a registered COVID-19 testing facility, the hospital is constructing a new lab for COVID-19 testing, purchasing Antigen testing equipment, and Trunet COVID-19 testing equipment, new oxygen supply systems for patients with respiratory problems, and air filtering equipment.

 Until now, the hospital was receiving cylinders of oxygen from Raipur and bringing them back to the hospital when needed.
 However, with many patients arriving with COVID-19 symptoms, the hospital is needing to replenish the supply of oxygen more frequently, making it more practical to purchase a new oxygen generator for the hospital.

 Update: February 2021